 - · Click once. - When the dimension is correctly placed, you should notice small green squares at each corner of the rectangle.
 These show you that the dimension is associated with the rectangle.
 If you move the rectangle or change the size of the rectangle, the dimension will update.
-This is not just a neat trick-it makes the drawing process quicker, and it makes your drawing more reliable.
+This is not just a neat trick-it makes the draw ng a cess quicker, and it makes your drawing more reliable.